-• The City of Watsonville Water Division is nearing 100% design for a new 2.4MG water storage tank back-up.
+- The City of Watsonville Water Division is nearing 100% design for a new 2.4MG water storage tank back-up.
 This new tank will help the City maintain and continue to provide its customers with safe and reliable potable water.
 It will also provide emergency storage in the event of a catastrophic event such as an earthquake, drought, or in case of failure of the neighboring existing tank.
-Construction is expected to commence the first half of 2024.

-• City of Watsonville residents and businesses continue to receive water conservation education and outreach provided by the City's Outreach Team via the CoW's website, social media, newsletter, events, workshops and in-person presentations.
-The CoW also continues to offer conservation devices and financial incentives to encourage conservation.
+Construction is expected to commence the first half of 2024. - City of Watsonville residents and businesses continue to receive water conservation education and outreach provided by the City's Outreach Team via the CoW's website, social media, newsletter, events, workshops and in-person presentations.
+The CoW also continues to offer conservation devices and financial incentives to encourage conservation. - The RWMF is providing grant administration and acting as coordinator on two IRWM implementation grants awarded to the RWMF on behalf of the Santa Cruz Region. - Proposition 1 IRWM Implementation Grant Program Round 1 award is funding three projects that collectively benefit water supply, water quality, watershed stewardship, stormwater and flood management and habitat restoration.